 Paul Cavenaugh: George, I can’t even begin to correct you on so many levels this week.
-Especially the part about Trump being a great “President”.
+Especially the part about Trump being a great “President.”
 History will prove that statement incorrect in the future.
 Corruption has become so rampant, America is now on a par with the 3rd world.
 Ken LeMann, in my opinion, was one of the best radio talents ever on the air.
 He is so right about what radio has become.
 The ‘bottom rung’ of the show-biz ladder!
 It’s the same corrupt government that allowed that to happen too.
 (Consolidation)

 Russ Dodge: Joe Pyne was one of the original shock radio personalities.
 I remember him telling callers to go gargle with razor blades.
 When he was on TV, there was a teenage band on the show called The Bantams.
-He would regularly insult them and they generally ignored the insults or didn’t realize that they were being insulted.
+He would regularly insult them, and they generally ignored the insults or didn’t realize that they were being insulted.

 Sharon Henwood: CFTR was the most fun I ever had while getting paid!
 I went on to a pretty satisfying career with lots of opportunity and growth – heck the Olympics was a world stage – but none of that work held a candle to TR for the great gang of characters and talent you assembled in T.O.
 I remember being excited that we could think of something, like a crazy spot or promo and have it on the air less than an hour later.
 No committees, no approval chain, no other opinions; that’s a luxury in most places.
-So many good and funny stories from a few months at TR, I can just imagine how many you must have from your career in radio.
+So many fun stories from a few months at TR, I can imagine how many you must have from your whole career in radio.
 Thanks for telling them.
 (Don’t Choke The Chicken, Shoot It.)

-Steve Eberhart: Ask any government employee and they can usually tell you the exact date of their retirement.
+Steve Eberhart: Ask any government employee, and they can usually tell you the exact date of their retirement.
 (You Win God)

-Geo: Yep, talk about wishing your life away Steve.
+Geo: Yep, talk about wishing your life away, Steve.
 Well, at least they’ll have what seems like a long one, their clock moves real slow.